simonesquad/lwb-clone/README.md

 # front-end
-Building the frontend for Ballard legacy website.
-Frontend stack will start with React.
+Building the frontend for the LWB music website...

+#REACT ETC.
+#CHAKRA-UI
+#WIX GALLERY